quii/learn-go-with-tests/concurrency/readme.md

 ```
 23406615 nanoseconds - 0.023 seconds, about one hundred times as fast as
 original function.
 A great success.

-[^1]: Or the huge error message.
-Again with the concurrency headaches.

 [Arrays]: ../arrays/
 [For]: ../for/